steinwurf/steinwurf-docs/source/faq.rst

 One common application for erasure correcting codes (which includes network coding) is to improve the performance of computer networks or communication networks in general.
-For such applications specific terminology is often used to precisely define the roles of the different entities in the network.
+For such applications, specific terminology is often used to precisely define the roles of the different entities in the network.
 For example: